 Spanish breakfast foods can be tricky to get the hang of, but once you know where to go and what to order, you’re guaranteed the perfect start to your day!

-I have a confession to make — I often skip breakfast.
-Well, actually, I skip the “first breakfast”.
-Let me explain…
+I have a confession to make: I often skip breakfast.
+Well, actually, I skip the "first breakfast."
+Let me explain...

-My 8 Favorite Spanish Breakfast Foods
+My 8 Favorite Spanish Breakfast Foods (& Drinks)

-1. Tostada con tomate, aceite, y jamón
+1. Tostada con Tomate, Aceite, y Jamón

-One of the most traditional Spanish breakfast foods is a tostada — a piece of toasted bread.
+One of the most traditional Spanish breakfast foods is a tostada: a piece of toasted bread.
+It's always served at least two ways, topped with either butter and jam (con mantequilla y mermelada) or olive oil and tomato (con tomate y aceite).

-A tostada is always served at least two ways, topped with either butter and jam (con mantequilla y mermelada) or olive oil and tomato (con tomate y aceite).
-There are other regional variations too, such as the manteca colorada (colored lard) in Andalusia, perfect if you want something that will really stick to your ribs!
+There are other regional variations too, such as the manteca colorá (colored lard) in Andalusia—perfect if you want something that will really stick to your ribs!

 The best breakfast in Spain for me (something I could eat every day!) achieves the perfect balance: toasted bread (I prefer a flatbread called a mollete), extra virgin olive oil, crushed tomato, and Iberian ham.
 This tostada will set you up for a successful day.

-2. Chocolate con churros, soletillas, or melindros
+2. Chocolate con Churros, Soletillas, or Melindros

-For churros, I love the ones found in Cadiz, which are thin and crispy, or Madrid’s chewy porras— churros thicker cousin.
+For churros, I love the ones found in Cadiz, which are thin and crispy, or Madrid's chewy porras—churros' thicker cousin.

-3. Pincho de tortilla
+3. Pincho de Tortilla

-4. Croissant de almendra
+4. Croissant de Almendras

-You can’t find a good almond croissant (or a good croissant in general) everywhere in Spain, as many use lard instead of butter and are industrially made.
-But there are few gems — especially in Barcelona.
+You can't find a good almond croissant (or a good croissant in general) everywhere in Spain, as many use lard instead of butter and are industrially made.
+But there are few gems—especially in Barcelona.

 More of a chocolate croissant lover?
 Try the napoletana de chocolate at Madrid’s La Mallorquina for something similar (and just as delicious).

-5. Huevos rotos con chorizo
+5. Huevos Rotos

-Okay – this is cheating a bit.
+Okay—this is cheating a bit.

-This is a very Spanish dish, but not typically eaten for breakfast in Spain.
+Huevos rotos is a classic dish, but it's among the many Spanish egg dishes that aren't typically eaten for breakfast.
 Unless you come over to my house on the weekend!

-I think huevos rotos (sunny side up fried eggs served over potatoes and “broken” up before eating) are the perfect brunch food.
-I love making them with a bit of chorizo, but you could also use jamón or sauteed vegetables.
+I think huevos rotos (sunny side up fried eggs served over potatoes and "broken" up before eating) are the perfect brunch food.
+I love making them with a bit of chorizo, but you could also use jamón or sautéed vegetables.

-Anything from Iberian ham and olive oil, to freshly made tortilla, or even tuna salad.
-My all-time favorite is pringá in Seville, a mix of the leftover meats from a local stew that’s full of flavor.
+So what do we put inside the sandwiches?
+Anything from Iberian ham and olive oil to freshly made tortilla or even tuna salad.
+My all-time favorite is pringá in Seville, a mix of the leftover meats from a local stew that's full of flavor.

-See also: 7 Typical Spanish Sandwiches
+See Also: 8 Must-Try Spanish Sandwiches

-In most of Spain, you can add on a small glass of zumo de naranja for as little as 1 euro when ordering breakfast.
+In most of Spain, you can add on a small glass of zumo de naranja for as little as €1 when ordering breakfast.
 When in doubt, just do it!

-8. Café con leche
+8. Café con Leche

 Remember when I said I don’t really do “first breakfast”?
 Well, I most definitely do coffee!